telerik/reporting-docs/knowledge-base/how-to-validate-report-parameters-on-the-client.md

 ## Description

 Sometimes we need to validate the input data so that it will match our requirements and rules.
 The validation could be on the Client or on the Server.
-The following guide shows how to apply Client-side validation on a report parameter in [HTML5 ASP.NET MVC Report Viewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/overview%}) based on the value of another report parameter.
-If you want to see this feature implemented on the Server-side, vote for it on our public [Portal](https://feedback.telerik.com/reporting/1424141-server-side-parameters-validation).The approach could be applied to any other HTML5 Web Report Viewer and with little customization to validate different scenarios.
+The following guide shows how to apply Client-side validation on a report parameter in [HTML5 ASP.NET MVC Report Viewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-asp.net-mvc-report-viewer/overview%}) based on the value of another report parameter.
+If you want to see this feature implemented on the Server-side, vote for it on [our public feedback portal](https://feedback.telerik.com/reporting/1424141-server-side-parameters-validation).
+The approach could be applied to any other HTML5 Web Report Viewer and with little customization to validate different scenarios.

 ## Solution